 \subsection{Reward Design and RL Training}

 The design of the reward function is crucial for guiding policy model optimization during RL training.
 Recent studies often employ LLM-as-a-Judge for evaluating the quality of long-form outputs \citep{lei2025writing, wu2025longwriter}.
 These approaches typically use abstract, holistic quality evaluation derived from pairwise preference comparisons.
 Such methods remain subjective, coarse-grained, and fail to capture the fine-grained, specific demands of user instructions.
-Our reward mechanism is designed to overcome these limitations.
-We utilize the satisfaction of model responses over the corresponding constraint checklists as the reward signals, providing a more fine-grained and concrete guidance for the policy optimization process.
-We provide details of the algorithm and reward design for RL training as below.
+In contrast, we utilize the satisfaction of model responses over the constraint checklists as the reward signals, providing a more fine-grained and concrete guidance for the policy optimization process.
+We explain the details of the algorithm and reward design for RL training as follows.

 \paragraph{Training Algorithm} We adopt the Group Relative Policy Optimization (GRPO) \citep{shao2024deepseekmath} algorithm for RL training.
 GRPO removes the additional value model from PPO \citep{schulman2017proximal} and instead calculates the advantages through group comparison.
-Given a specific query $q$ from training dataset $\mathcal{D}$, GRPO sample $G$ rollouts $\{o_1, \dots, o_G\}$ from the old policy model $\pi_{\theta_{\mathrm{old}}}$ and calculate their rewards $\{R_1, \dots, R_G\}$.
+Given a specific query $q$ from training dataset $\mathcal{D}$, GRPO samples $G$ rollouts $\{o_1, \dots, o_G\}$ from the old policy model $\pi_{\theta_{\mathrm{old}}}$ and calculate their rewards $\{R_1, \dots, R_G\}$.
 Then the advantage $A_i$ of each rollout is estimated by comparing each $R_i$ with the average reward of this group.
 The final optimization objective of GRPO is defined as follows:

 where $r_i$ is the importance sampling ratio, $\varepsilon$ is the clip threshold, $\beta$ controls the penalty strength of KL divergence, and $\pi_{\mathrm{ref}}$ is the fixed reference policy model.